CSCfi/csc-user-guide/docs/data/datasets/datamanagement.md

 ### Maintain a data management plan

 Make a clear plan for managing your data.
 A data management plan (DMP for short) is a document that describes how you will treat your data during a project and what happens with the data after the project ends.
-It should cover all stages of data life cycle from discovery,  collection, organisation, use, to data sharing and preservation.
+It should cover all stages of data life cycle from discovery, collection, organization, use, to data sharing and preservation.
 Most funding agencies require a data management plan when funding has been granted, and the DMP should be seen as a quality assurance tool that helps to ensure the reproducibility of your research as well as the interoperability and reusability of the data.

 ### Keep raw data raw

 Data should be kept in its raw form whenever possible to enable transparency and facilitate reanalysis.
 It also assists in combining multiple data sources.
-It might be worth while to provide both unprocessed and processed versions of your data, with either code or explanations for deriving the latter.
+It might be worthwhile to provide both unprocessed and processed versions of your data, with either code or explanations for deriving the latter.

 ### Create friendly data for analysis